 In February 2014 the Village solicited community input via a Wet Weather Flooding Survey to attempt to identify areas of concern observed by Village residents.
 The survey results identified isolated areas for improvement with respect to the function of municipal storm water infrastructure during severe rainfall events, and opportunities for the Village to promote public awareness and education in relation to storm water issues.

-The Wet Weather Survey and flood prevention education measures are early stage components in the Village of New Maryland’s ongoing effort to develop revised standards, policies, priorities and strategies, working towards the future development of a Municipal Storm Water Management Master Plan.
+The Wet Weather Survey and flood prevention education measures were early stage components in the Village of New Maryland’s ongoing effort to develop revised standards, policies, priorities and strategies, working towards the development of a Municipal Storm Water Management Master Plan which was adopted by Council 15 March 2017.
+Village of New Maryland Storm Water Management Master Plan.

 Further general information about municipal water and sewer utilities and utility related by-laws is available elsewhere on the Village website.
 Specific questions, and the reporting of incidents of sewer back-ups or property flooding, should be directed to the Village office at 451-8508.